nothing-githb/swottgo/README.md

 },
 ```

-If this code is run on the "log" folder, below code will be run in the terminal.
+If this code is run on the `log/ss.log` file (with right click), below code will be run in the terminal.

 ```
 $ echo raspberry > log/ss.log